 Tophaceous Gout: Causes

 Uric acid crystals tend to form slowly.
 In many people, this means that they do not get the excruciating painful gout flare that results from the immune system being overwhelmed by an invasion of crystals.
-Instead, the isolated crystals are engulfed by white blood cells, and are no longer seen as a threat.
+Instead, the isolated crystals are engulfed by white blood cells and are no longer seen as a threat.
 This is similar to the process used by our immune system to defeat invading bacteria and viruses.
-In those cases, the invaders disintegrate after attack by white blood cells, and the resulting debris is absorbed or excreted.
+In those cases, the invaders disintegrate after an attack by white blood cells, and the resulting debris is absorbed or excreted.

 As uric acid crystals are not living cells, they cannot die, but the coating from white blood cells renders them invisible to the immune system.
 They are no longer a threat, but they have to go somewhere.
 They either eat into your cartilage, tendons, and bone, destroying joints, or they form lumps in soft tissue giving tophaceous gout.